marianpadron/ShortestPathDijkstra/README.md

 After the information is loaded, the application will ask: Where do you want to go today?
 They will have the following options for input:
 -	list: list all cities
--	<city1> <city2> - find the shortest path between two cities
+-	< city1 > < city2 >: finds the shortest path between two cities
--	help - print this help message
+-	help: print this help message
--	exit - exit the program
+-	exit: exit the program

 When two cities are entered the application will print the shortest path from city one to city two, and the total distance.
 If there is no path, it will print "Path Not Found..."

-Example input files provided in [inputs](/inputs)
+Example input files provided in [inputs](/inputs).

-## Assignment Further Thinking Questions
+### Assignment Questions

 1. What is the difference between a directed and undirected graph?